Shao-Group/TERRACE-test/CIRCexplorer2_scripts/README.md

 CIRCexplorer2 needs to be run with specific parameters to ensure reproducibility of results.
 For details of the parameters used to run CIRCexplorer2, see the provided guideline scripts `star_align.sh` and `parse_and_annotate.sh`.

 `star_align.sh` contains information to align paired-end RNA-seq reads using STAR (https://github.com/alexdobin/STAR) to produce `[prefix]_Chimeric.out.junction` file.
+Note that `star_align.sh` is a guiding script, you need to install dependencies and provide the necessary paths to files for the script to work.

 `parse_and_annotate.sh` takes the `[prefix]_Chimeric.out.junction` as input to produce a list of circular RNAs `circularRNA_known.txt `.
 The reference annotation used when annotating should be converted to genepred format (see details in https://circexplorer2.readthedocs.io/en/latest/tutorial/setup/#setup).
+Note that `parse_and_annotate.sh` is a guiding script, you need to install dependencies and provide the necessary paths to files for the script to work.

 The simulated paired-end reads used in TERRACE can be downloaded from [doi:10.26208/AZ99-RQ38](https://doi.org/10.26208/AZ99-RQ38).
 The total-RNA paired-end reads from human tissues used in TERRACE can be downloaded from BIGD (accession number: PRJCA000751).